 Behind this ceremony is not only the creative vision of these three skillful artists.
-There is also the heart and hard work of those who help carry out that vision, like Rob Prado of Prado Construction.
-Prado’s philosophy is that a project will succeed when built a strong relationship with clients and collaborators.
+There is also the heart and hard work of those who help carry out that vision, such as Rob Prado of Prado Construction.
+Prado’s philosophy is that a project will succeed when strong relationships are forged with clients and collaborators.
 That spirit of cooperation is helping build a pavilion that will hold within it an exceptional experience.

 This pavilion can only host a limited number of guests.
 Reserve your place by clicking the button below.

 - BC Place - Vancouver